nicolaschan/minecraft-backup/README.md

 ```
 To fix this problem, the backup script disables autosaving with the `save-off` Minecraft command before running `tar` and then re-enables autosaving after `tar` is done.

+## Known Issues

+### Consistency Warning

+Player data may become out of sync with world data during backups.
+Player data saves on events like disconnects, inventory changes, and position updates - these saves continue even after `save-off`.
+This could cause player inventory to not match world contents, possibly resulting in duplicated or lost items.

+This script minimizes but cannot eliminate this risk without freezing players.
+The backup process works as follows:

+1. `save-off` - Disables automatic world saves (but not event-driven player saves)
+2. `save-all` - Saves all world and player data
+3. `save-all flush` - Forces writes to disk (Minecraft 1.16+ only, harmless on older versions)
+4. **Wait period** - Behavior depends on connection method (`-w` option):
+   - **Screen/tmux**: Waits according to `-z` option (default: 5 seconds)
+     - Too short: Risk corrupted backup from incomplete writes
+     - Too long: Larger window for player/world desync
+     - Tune based on your server's typical save time
+   - **RCON**: Waits for server to confirm save completion (safest option)
+5. **Backup runs**
+6. `save-on` - Re-enables automatic world saves

+**Recommendation**: Use RCON if possible for the safest backups.
+For screen/tmux, monitor your server's typical `save-all flush` completion time and set `-z` accordingly.

+### Bug MC-217729

+There is a Minecraft bug [MC-217729](https://bugs.mojang.com/projects/MC/issues/MC-217729) in recent Minecraft server versions that cause them to automatically save the world even after receiving the `save-off` command.
+Until this is fixed, there is a chance that the backup will fail because the world files are modified by Minecraft in the process of creating the backup.
+This script will try to detect and report this problem if it does occur.

 ## Help
 - Make sure the compression algorithm you specify is installed on your system. (zstd is not installed by default)
 - Make sure your compression algorithm is in the crontab's PATH